 And that's exactly why I decided to share some of my adventures (in photos) few tourists get to see or even know about.
 Sure, we've all heard how fabulous Thailand is, but for most, we tend to stick to places that are all too familiar.

-Yes, I share photos of those places too, but what if you can see and read about those places off the beaten path and then go and see them for yourself.
+Yes, I share photos of those places too, but what if you read about those places off the beaten path and then go and see them for yourself.
 Wouldn't that be amazing?
-Why not go somewhere you've never been before.
-To wake up in a strange place could be the most thrilling sensation in the world.
-There's not a place on this planet that is as bad as what some people might tell you it's going to be.
+Why not go somewhere you've never been to before.
+To wake up in a strange and unfamiliar place could possibly be the most thrilling sensation you could ever wish to experience.

-A good starting point would be to visit some of the many ancient temples scattered around the country, be it a Buddhist or Khmer site.
+A good starting point would be to go to Thailand and visit some of the ancient temples scattered around the country, be it a Buddhist or Khmer site.

 One such temple is Wat Chiang Man, the oldest in Chiang Mai.
 This particular temple is actually older than the city itself.
 But what's even more interesting, is its pagoda with fifteen life-size elephant carvings surrounding its base.
 Apart from it being an architectural masterpiece, it also houses some of the most treasured artefacts in Thailand.

 One is a carved crystal Buddha image called Phra Sae Tang Kamani.
 No one knows when the Buddha came to be, only that in 1296, King Mengrai had it brought to Chiang Mai.
 Another is a stone Buddha image called Phra Sila, thought to have been carved around 900 AD in India.